amandeepmittal/amanhimself.dev/content/posts/build-a-progressive-web-app-using-react.md

 It is a two step process.
 First we will create a`service-worker.js` file (service worker, after all is JavaScript code) and then register that worker in our `index.html`.

-In the `public` directory of our app strucutre, create a file `service-worker.js`.
-I am going to use Addy Osmani's service worker configuraiton and I will recommend you to do so, at least for this one.
-You can find the complete thing in much much detail [here](https://medium.com/@addyosmani/progressive-web-apps-with-react-js-part-3-offline-support-and-network-resilience-c84db889162c).
+In the `public` directory of our app structure, create a file `service-worker.js`.
+I am going to use Addy Osmani's service worker configuration and I will recommend you to do so, at least for this one.
+You can find the complete thing in much detail [here](https://medium.com/@addyosmani/progressive-web-apps-with-react-js-part-3-offline-support-and-network-resilience-c84db889162c).
 To continue, make sure you add the following code in `service-worker.js` file:

 ```js
 var doCache = false;